bttrung/machine-learning-from-scratch/README.md

-# Programming Machine Learning Algorithms by yourself from scratch
+# Using Java to develop Machine Learning Algorithms by yourself from scratch

 Libraries used